My Games Page

 Game Addons, unlike Marketplace modules, are smaller content packages that are meant to enhance your existing games such as: custom card decks, maps, single encounter adventures and more.
 Once bought, these content packages are available via a dropdown menu in the Game Addons section of the Game Settings Page.
 Select the one you wish to add and click on the blue Add to Game button beside the drop-down menu.
-When a Game Addon is appended to the game, it will be added to a bulleted list underneath the "Addon in [Title of Current Game]" list.
+When a Game Addon is appended, it will be listed as a bullet point under the "Addon in [Title of Current Game]" list.
 This list is shown underneath the addon drop down menu and the blue Add to Game button.

-To remove any Game Addon content you've added to a game, you will need to delete it manually from inside the launched game.
+To remove any Game Addon content you have added, you will need to delete it manually from inside the launched game.
 If you ever delete a Game Addon unintentionally, remove the Addon from the Addon List on the Game Details Page, then add it back in again.

 Occasionally, corrections need to be made to an existing module or game addon.
 A patch is made to correct the issues discovered.
 A notification will appear on the Game Details page when a patch is available for a module or addon installed on your game.
 Typically, a link will be included in the notification to the patch notes that lists all the changes that will be made by the patch.

 To preserve as much of your edited content as possible, patches only overwrite the tabletop elements that were directly changed by the patch.
-It's worthwhile to check the patch notes before updating your game in the off chance you need to duplicate some journal entries to preserve player or GM edited module/addon content.
-Additionally, if a patch is making changes to a Page you and your players are currently active on, you may want to wait to update your game until after the group is between dungeons/maps.
+It is highly recommended to carefully review the patch notes prior to updating your game.
+This is particularly important in case you come across a situation where you need to duplicate specific journal entries.
+The purpose of duplicating these entries is to ensure the preservation of player or GM edited module/addon content.
+Furthermore, if a patch is modifying a page that you and your players are currently using, it might be advisable to update your game in a non-action phase.
 That way elements such as tokens, DL, etc aren't reset mid-combat between gaming sessions.

 When you click on the Update button, your game will be sent into a queue to begin the update process.
 You can cancel the update while it's still sitting in queue and hasn't started processing.
 You will receive new notifications on the Details Page as a patch moves through the queue line to eventually begin processing the patch.
 This process can take a couple minutes to complete.
 Once done, you will receive a final notification that the patch has installed successfully.